On the Enumeration Complexity of Unions of Conjunctive Queries: Lower Bounds

-We describe how to iteratively build a union extension for each CQ.
-In every step we take one free-path among the queries in $Q$ and add a virtual atom in order to eliminate this free-path.
-We show that this eventually leads to free-connex union extensions.
+\begin{proof} We describe how to iteratively build a union extension for each CQ.
+In every step, we take one free-path among the queries in $Q$ and add a virtual atom in order to eliminate this free-path.
+More specifically, let $P=(z_0,\ldots,z_{k+1})$ be a free-path in $Q_1$.
+Take $T_P$ according to Lemma~\ref{lemma:fully-contracted}, and denote by $V_P$ the variables of $P$ and all variables that appear in more than one atom of $T_P$.
+We add the atom $R(V_P)$ to both $Q_1$ and $Q_2$ and obtain $Q_1^+$ and $Q_2^+$ respectively.
+We will show that repeatedly applying such steps eventually leads to free-connex union extensions for $Q_1$ and $Q_2$.